JoakimCh/grok-archiver/readme.md

 I'll happily fix any bugs encountered, just create a new "issue" in the GitHub repository and document it there (and I'll probably figure out how to fix it soon).

+Currently there is an [issue](https://github.com/JoakimCh/grok-archiver/issues/1) which requires the DevTools panel to be open for it to work properly.
+Which is actually a Chromium bug!

 ## How to run it?

 You can run it using the [Node.js](https://nodejs.org/) package manager ([NPM](https://www.npmjs.com/)).
 To install NPM you'll have to install Node.js if you haven't done so already.